 Get the facts about safe water and how it affects children living in poverty.

-One of the most critical needs in the fight against poverty is the need for clean water.
+One of the most critical needs in the fight against poverty around the world is the need for clean water.

 Deaths from diseases caused by dirty water are easily preventable.
 Even so, lack of access to clean water continues to complicate life for those in poverty.